 The Company has a stock plan ("Incentive Plan") under which the Board of Directors had allotted 15,025,666 shares of common stock for incentive options or non-qualified options as of January 31, 2019.
 The option pool was increased by 1,597,476 shares in March 2015, by 3,000,000 shares in May 2016, by 2,200,000 shares in February 2017, with approval from the Board of Directors and stockholders.
 Incentive options may be granted to Company employees.
 Non-qualified options may be granted to Company employees, non-employee directors, and consultants.
-The exercise price of the option is determined by the Board of Directors, but cannot be less than 100% of the fair market value of the Company's common stock on the date of the grant.
-The options vest in one of two ways:
+The exercise price of the option is determined by the Board of Directors, but cannot be

-(In thousands, except share and per share amounts and unless otherwise indicated)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except share and per share amounts and unless otherwise indicated)